kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 If you're desperate for a job and need to use every resource available, I <em>suppose</em> you could use dice.com.
 But I found it more annoying than helpful.

 <h2>Conclusion</h2>
-There's a saying that "you need to treat finding a job as a job" and I did just that.
-I
+There's a saying that "You need to treat finding a job <em>as</em> a job" and I did just that.
+I went on a ton of interviews, including <strong>going on four interviews in one day!</strong>

+I learned about interview techniques, required skillsets, recruiting companies and whatever else it takes to find a front end web developer job.
+It's all shared here and hope it helps you too.